Mingun Sayadaw

+Biography

-Early life
+Early life and education

 Ven.
 Mingun Sayadaw was born Maung Khin to U Sone and Daw Sin in 1911 in Kyipin Village in Myingyan Township, Mandalay Province, British Burma.
-His father died when Maung Khin was only 4 years old.
+From the age of 4, following the death of his father, little Maung Khin was raised by his grandfather.
 During his youth, he was noted for being reserved and his cleanliness.

 At the age of 5, he was sent to the village monastery according to Burmese Buddhist tradition, to get a basic monastic education.
 The presiding sayadaw was U Sasana who had been educated at the Nan Oo Monastery, a prominent monastery in Mandalay.